adilkhan49/hp-map/README.md

 # hp-map

-How to use Github Actions to refresh content on Wordpress?
+How to use Github Actions to refresh content on Wordpress

 Requirements: